copyrightpoiiiii/Children_Study/README.md

 You can find the code in ChildrenStudy/Java Resources/Src/org.Dao

 GetProblem:

-    ArrayList<String> Query(int grade)
+    ArrayList<String> Query(int grade) </br>
-        this function will return randomly with 30 problems in given grade each problem is a String and this function will return them in a array
+        this function will return randomly with 30 problems in given grade</br>
+        each problem is a String and this function will return them in a array</br>

 Judge:

-    boolean Query(String problem,int answer)
+    boolean Query(String problem,int answer)</br>
-        this function will check the given answer with correct answer of given problem if given answer is correct, it will return true.Else it will return false.
+        this function will check the given answer with correct answer of given problem</br>
+        if given answer is correct, it will return true.Else it will return false.</br>

 Register:

-    boolean new_user_register(String id, String password,int grade)
+    boolean new_user_register(String id, String password,int grade)</br>
-        this function needs user's id, password and grade. if there is no repetitive user id ,it will return true.
+        this function needs user's id, password and grade.</br>
+        if there is no repetitive user id ,it will return true.</br>

 UserLogin:

-    boolean Login(String id, String password)
+    boolean Login(String id, String password)</br>
-        this function will match id with password if they are matched ,it will return true.
+        this function will match id with password</br>
+        if they are matched ,it will return true.</br>

 A simple login web will be found in ChildrenStudy/WebContent/check.jsp|index.jsp